Elective-session topics and objectives

 - Define the terms: pharmacogenetics, polymorphism, phenotype, allele, homozygous, heterozygous, haplotype, nonsynonomous and synonomous coding, non-coding, intronic polymorphisms.

-- Describe how genetic variants in OATP1B1 affect toxicity to statins.
+- Describe how reduced function genetic variants in the enzyme, CYP2D6, may result in non-response to tamoxifen.

-Lecture B1 – Pharmacokinetics and Pharmacodynamics Modeling - Davide Verotta
+Lecture B1 – Pharmacokinetics and Pharmacodynamics Modeling - Rada Savic

 - The relationship among drug dose, pharmacokinetics (PK), and pharmacodynamics (PD).